peidevs/Talk_CodeGolf/examples/ex_0/ReadMe.txt

 All of these examples satisfy the spec, but are increasingly shorter/better in terms of golf.

 spec.txt          : the problem specification
-golden.master.txt : I generated this ASAP so I could ensure that experiments matcth the spec wc                : this Unix command is ideal for counting chars
+golden.master.txt : I generated this ASAP so I could ensure that experiments match the spec wc                : this Unix command is ideal for counting chars

 Solutions, as I wrote them: